CochinoChingon/static/_pages/contact.md

 * * *

-If you're feeling generous…
+If you'd like to contribute to the podcast

 *   [Cashapp](https://cash.app/$CochinoChingon)
 *   [Venmo](https://venmo.com/cochinochingon)

 * * *

-Or if you have a lot of money and dropping 20k isn't a big deal for you.
+Or if 20k is chump change…

 *   [Wish List](https://www.bhphotovideo.com/find/wishlist.jsp#/)